plumed-tutorials/plumed-tutorials/Info.md

   PLUMED is a freely-available, open-source library that provides a wide range of different methods, such as enhanced-sampling algorithms, free-energy methods, and tools to analyze the vast amounts of data produced by MD simulations.
 More information can be found [here](https://www.plumed.org).

-#* __What is the PLUMED consortium?__
-#
-#  The PLUMED consortium is an open community composed of current and past PLUMED developers, contributors,
-#  and all those researchers whose work builds in part on PLUMED and at the same time drives
-#  the development and dissemination of PLUMED.
-#  The mission of the consortium is to transform the way researchers communicate the
-#  protocols that are used in their MD simulations, in order to maximize the impact of
-#  new research and promote the highest possible standards of scientific reproducibility.
-#  More information can be found [here](https://www.plumed-nest.org/consortium.html).

 * __How to find a lesson in PLUMED-TUTORIALS__

   The list of contributions to PLUMED-TUTORIALS from current members of the PLUMED consortium as well as other researchers